USCGC Eagle (WIX-327): Design

+Changes from original design

 The ship has undergone numerous refits since she was acquired by the Coast Guard in 1946.
 Sometime during the 1950s, Captain Carl Bowman replaced Eagle's split spanker on the mizzenmast with a single sail.
 During the 1980s, under Captain David Wood, the split spanker was returned as it afforded reduced weather helm and allowed the helmsman to turn away (or 'fall off') from the wind more easily.

 On 27 January 1967, Eagle departed the Coast Guard Yard maintenance facility at Curtis Bay (near Baltimore, Maryland).
 On a foggy afternoon with little visibility, she traveled toward the Chesapeake Bay at 6 kn.
 Shortly after 1:30 PM Eagle collided with the motor vessel Philippine Jose Abad Santos.
 Fortunately, nobody on either ship was injured.
 Eagle returned to the shipyard and underwent repairs.

 On 1 July 1972, the ship was returning to her berth at the Coast Guard Academy in New London at the midpoint of her annual summer cadet training deployment when she was involved in another serious accident.
 Despite extensive precautions, as the ship passed below the Gold Star Memorial Bridge and a new twin bridge being built parallel to it, her foremast and mainmast caught on some safety netting slung below the new bridge that had not been fully secured.
 Both masts were snapped off above the crosstrees (about seven-eighths of the way up each mast), and the upper parts were left hanging from the remaining upright parts of the masts.
 As a result, the ship had to undergo emergency repairs.
 The Electric Boat facility in Groton, Connecticut was able to repair the masts in time for Eagle's planned deployment to Europe; she set sail just three and a half weeks later on 24 July.

 1976 brought significant changes to Eagle.
 The Coast Guard added their "racing stripe" and the words 'Coast Guard' to her otherwise unadorned white hull.
 In addition, the eagle figurehead on the bowsprit of the ship was replaced.
 The original eagle figurehead now resides on display in the U.S. Coast Guard Museum in Waesche Hall at the Coast Guard Academy.
 Finally, in 1976, Eagle received Captain Paul Welling, her first permanent Commanding Officer since Captain Barthold Schnibbe of the German Navy.
-Previous Commanding Officers had been drawn temporarily from officers assigned to the Academy.
+Previous Commanding Officers had been drawn temporarily from officers assigned to the academy.